Philippe-Schicker/capstone_nlp/README.md

 This repository is for the NLP keyword frequency Capstone Project.

 We built out a separate keyword (term) inventory and used this to inform the NLP-based algorithm.
 The reason for this project was to inform their sustainability strategy.
-We did this across all three areas of ESG.
+We did this across all three areas of Environmental, Social, and Governance (ESG).